Holidays Sparkle in Signature Events Across North Carolina

-America’s largest home has a larger-than-life tradition that involves 100 decorated Christmas trees; hundreds of wreaths, bows and poinsettias; thousands of lights; and more than 25,000 ornaments.
+America’s largest home has a larger-than-life tradition that involves more than 50 decorated Christmas trees; hundreds of wreaths, bows and poinsettias; thousands of lights; and more than 25,000 ornaments.
 The grandeur reaches a crescendo in the 7-story-high Banquet Hall, where books, dolls and other toys hang from a 35-foot Fraser fir.
 Catch the glow of the 250-room mansion by candlelight through Jan.
-6.
+5.

 2 Polar Express Train Ride